Difference Between 3G and 4G

 What is 3G Technology?

-The 3G technology, or third-generation technology, is a standard for mobile telecommunication.
-The standards set forth the criteria for transmitting data, like the usage of airwaves for voice and data transmission.
+The 3G, third-generation technology, is a standard for mobile telecommunication.
+The standards set forth the criteria for transmitting data, like using airwaves for voice and data transmission.

 The 3G technology was launched in 2001 in Japan to provide wireless mobile communication.
 It offers a faster transmission rate or speed than the older generation (2G).
 The difference between 3G and 4G exists as 4G is the improvised version of 3G that overcomes all the setbacks of 3G technology.
 The differences between the two will be cleared as we proceed through the article.